manufacturedba/coup/LOG.md

-// i have no idea what i'm doing lol
 // About to eat some dinner - 5:20pm
 // Okay I'm eating.
 Be back in 15? - 5:25pm
 // Back early - let's get to making an actual game screen - 5:40pm